UIC-RoboMaster/UICRM-Embedded-Tutorial/Part.1/16.CAN_and_Motor/README.md

 Set the frequency division coefficient so that the baud rate is 1Mbps.
 (This step can be filled in according to the picture below)

 Turn on the automatic retransmission and automatic offline functions of CAN.
 (This step can be filled in according to the picture below)

+Note: When setting CAN, an error may be reported.
+Please first increase the prescaler according to the prompt, and then decrease the prescaler.

 ![CAN](images/1.png)